- Classroom Assessment

 - The California Learning Communities Consortium (CLCC) is the collaborative project of California colleges committed to improving the quality of student education through collaborative learning.

 - This article by Robert B. Barr and John Tagg originally appeared in the November/December 1995 edition of Change magazine.
-In the short time it has been out, it has created considerable discussion on educational list serves and has prompted numerous requests for reprints in newsletters: "From Teaching to Learning - A New Paradigm for Undergraduate Education"
+Even today, it still creates considerable discussion and has prompted numerous requests for reprints in newsletters: "From Teaching to Learning - A New Paradigm for Undergraduate Education"

-- TLC's Universal Design site complied by Chris Luna
+- Clark College TLC's Universal Design site compiled by Chris Luna

 - Harvard's Project Implicit blends basic research and educational outreach in a virtual laboratory at which visitors can examine their own hidden biases.

 - This site provides everything you need to learn about the World Cafe Methodology of hosting conversations.